French Democratic Confederation of Labour: History

 In 1974, many PSU and CFDT members joined the Socialist Party (Parti socialiste or PS) led by François Mitterrand.
 With Michel Rocard at their helm, they formed an internal opposition called "the second left".
 They abandoned the auto-gestionary project and advocated aligning themselves with the European social-democracy model.
 At the same time, under the leadership of Edmond Maire, the CFDT cut its ties with the CGT.

-In the 1980s, after François Mitterrand's election and his choice to follow Socialist economic policies, the CFDT appeared to be a pro-governmental organization.
+In the 1980s, after François Mitterrand's election and his choice to follow social democratic economic policies, the CFDT appeared to be a pro-governmental organization.
 During this time a lot of members and voters were lost.
 In the 1990s, under the leadership of Nicole Notat, the CFDT chose to distance its strategy from the PS.
 In this, it supported Alain Juppé's plan of Welfare State reform.
 It replaced Force ouvrière (FO) as the "main partner" of employers and right-wing governments, and the presidency of social security offices.

 In 2003, the support of the new CFDT leader François Chérèque for pensions reform plans caused an internal crisis.
 Some CFDT members left the confederation and chose the CGT or the autonomous trade unions SUD.
 However, the CFDT participated with the other confederations to the 2006 conflict about the Contrat première embauche (CPE).